PoziWorld/PoziTone-module-for-SoundCloud-Widget/README_en.md

 Works on
 --------

-A very short list of the pages/sites where “SoundCloud Widget | PoziTone module” should work:
+A very short list of the pages/sites where “SoundCloud Widget | PoziTone module” works:

 * The Bluprint | [bluprintblog.com](http://www.bluprintblog.com/)
   * http://www.bluprintblog.com/emily-clibourn.html